dantetemplar/fastapi-derive-responses/README.md

 ## Known Issues

 Plugin works through AST parsing, so it may not work correctly with complex code structures or runtime generated code.
-Also, it may produce false positives: for example, if you raise an exception with name `HTTPException` from another module (not from `starlette` or `fastapi`) it will be parsed.
+Also, it may produce false positives: for example, if you raise an exception with name `HTTPException` yet not from `starlette` or `fastapi` and you have imported `starlette.HTTPException` in the same module but in some isolated scope then your exception will be considered as `starlette.HTTPException`.

 ## Installation